Higher-dimensional regular Reissner-Nordstr\"{o}m black holes associated with linear electrodynamics: General formulation

 where $\mathrm{d}\Omega_{n-2}$ is the line element of an $(n-2)$-dimensional unit sphere.
-The nonsingularity requires that the invariants associated with the Riemann curvature tensor are regular everywhere.
+In General Relativity, the singularity under the metric often manifests as curvature infiniteness at $r=0$.
+Accordingly, being free of curvature singularities requires that the invariants associated with the Riemann curvature tensor are regular everywhere.
 Under this metric, these invariants can be expressed as follows,

 Moreover, the energy-momentum tensor that depicts the matter source with the spherical symmetry can be written as

 where $\rho$ is the density, $p_r$ the radial pressure, and $p_\bot$ the angular pressure.
 Such a source is usually regarded as an anisotropic fluid.
 By solving the Einstein equation,